ppy/osu-wiki/news/2023/2023-08-21-contributing-to-the-osu-news-feed.md

 ## Tournaments

-Tournaments are of specific interest with regards to news coverage, which has been lacking in terms of making people aware of not only their on-goings, but also their conclusions.
+Tournaments are of specific interest regarding news coverage, which has been lacking in terms of making people aware of not only their on-goings, but also their conclusions.

 Tournament hosts wishing to advertise on the front page should email the [tournament committee](/wiki/People/Tournament_Committee) via [tournaments@ppy.sh](mailto:tournaments@ppy.sh), who will review its suitability for the front page along with the news team.
+The specific requirements are still being worked on, but will be published on [this wiki page](/wiki/Tournaments/Official_support).
+(Bookmark [this forum post](https://osu.ppy.sh/community/forums/topics/1715676) for updates on that.)

 If you're not a host but know of a tournament that you think should be featured, the [suggestion box](https://docs.google.com/forms/d/e/1FAIpQLSeuv9heFjBX_NPDzpMvV2ORaNllHtzWKRDmk5IqSMEWvc-SNw/viewform) mentioned above is the place to send it.